+Link to A5 JPR Handbook version

+Commercial Department Responsibilities

-The Joint CFO is responsible for maintaining the Joint Procurement Regulations.
-The day to day activity of procuring goods, services and works is delegated to Authorised Officers in accordance with the Commissioner's and Constabulary's Scheme of Delegation (Insert Link) and must be conducted in accordance with the principles and rules of this document and the Financial Regulations (insert Link).
+The Head of Commercial Solutions is responsible for maintaining the Joint Procurement Regulations.
+The day to day activity of procuring goods, services and works is delegated to Authorised Officers in accordance with the Commissioner's and Constabulary's Scheme of Delegation and must be conducted in accordance with the principles and rules of this document and the Financial Regulations

 The Chief Executive will be responsible for:

-- Ensuring that staff of the COPCC comply with these regulations and that only Authorised Officers are engaged in procurement. - Securing the safekeeping of registers of contracts under seal and completed by signature and that records are maintained of contract exemptions.
+- Ensuring that staff of the COPFCC comply with these regulations and that only Authorised Officers are engaged in procurement. - Securing the safekeeping of registers of contracts under seal and completed by signature and that records are maintained of contract exemptions.
 The Director of Legal Services will be responsible for:

-• Provision of advice on contracts including provision of standard terms and conditions.

-The Head of Procurement will be responsible for the following:
+Provision of advice on contracts including provision of standard terms and conditions.
+Securely storing all contracts related to the procured goods and services (including those under seal) acquired on behalf of the COPFCC/Constabulary by the Commercial Department.
+The Head of Commercial will be responsible for the following:

-- Maintaining a procured goods and services Contracts Register. - Securely storing all contracts related to the procured goods and services (including those under seal) acquired on behalf of the COPCC/Constabulary by procurement. - Maintaining records of all contract exemptions available as attachments to the relevant contract or purchase record and also copied in sequential date order in a paper file for Audit purposes. - Advising Authorised Officers with regards to all aspects of procurement. - Producing and maintaining procurement guidance in virtual and printable formats. - Developing and implementing a procurement strategy. - Monitoring the appropriate use of contracts. - Monitoring aggregated procurement amounts for recommendation as fit for transferral to properly contracted procurements. - Producing ad-hoc and annual reports on procurement activity. - Authorising all approved lists.
+• Maintaining a procured goods and services Contracts Register.

+• Maintaining records of all contract exemptions available as attachments to the relevant contract or purchase record and also copied in sequential date order in a paper file for Audit purposes.

+Advising Authorised Officers with regards to all aspects of procurement. • Producing and maintaining procurement guidance in virtual and printable formats.
+Developing and implementing a procurement strategy.

+Monitoring the appropriate use of contracts.

+• Monitoring aggregated procurement amounts for recommendation as fit for transferral to properly contracted procurements.

+Producing ad-hoc and annual reports on procurement activity.

+Authorising all approved lists.

 All Authorised Officers engaged in procurement and contracting activity are responsible for ensuring they comply with the regulations and that any agents, consultants and contractual partners acting on their behalf also comply.
 Procurement activity can only be conducted by Authorised Officers.

-The Procurement Team will provide advice and leadership on procurement across both Organisations, undertaking the majority of procurement activity, with catalogue and hotel/car bookings services undertaken by the Central Services Department and the business maintaining budgetary and decision making responsibilities in relation to procurement decisions.

-A generalised category approach model has been adopted along with the roles of Procurement Business Partners able to provide support within three broad areas of responsibility aligning specific procurement, product and services experience in different areas of the business.
-The Procurement Business Partner would normally be expected to undertake all technical procurement processes and offer current regulatory advice on commercial aspects of the procurement cycle.
+The Commercial Department Team will provide advice and leadership on procurement across both Organisations, undertaking the majority of procurement activity, with catalogue and hotel/car bookings services undertaken by the Central Services Department and the business maintaining budgetary and decision making responsibilities in relation to procurement decisions.
+A generalised category approach model has been adopted along with the roles of Commercial Business Partners able to provide support within three broad areas of responsibility aligning specific procurement, product and services experience in different areas of the business.
+The Commercial Business Partner would normally be expected to undertake all technical procurement processes and offer current regulatory advice on commercial aspects of the procurement cycle.
 General Category Definitions:

-- ICT including Digital requirements - Operational including Custody Suite, Station requirements, Fleet and Estates. - Corporate including Commissioner requirements
+ICT including Digital requirements Operational including Custody Suite, Station requirements, Fleet and Estates.
+Corporate including Commissioner requirements Procurement Policy The Procurement Policy of the COPFCC is that:

-Procurement Policy

-The Procurement Policy of the COPCC is that: